 Child care attributable to the work of a full-time student (except for applicant/borrower, co-applicant/co-borrower, or spouse of applicant/borrower) is limited to not more than \$480, since the employment income of full-time students in excess of \$480 is not counted in the annual income calculation.
-The income exclusion amount for full-time students will be indexed to inflation and adjusted annually in consultation with HUD.
 Child care payments on behalf of a minor who is not living in the household cannot be deducted.